xvik/gradle-use-python-plugin/README.md

 If up-to-date logic, implemented by `pipInstall` task, does not suit your needs, you can always disable it with `python.alwaysInstallModules = true` (pip always called).
 But this will be slower.

+NOTE: since pip 20, compiled vcs module is cached (before it was build on each execution)

 #### Virtualenv